jxnl/blog/docs/writing/posts/consulting-marketing.md

 # Thoughts on Marketing, Positioning, and Scaling my Consulting

+I've enjoyed writing about my [indie](./consulting-indie.md) [consulting](./consulting-everything-i-know.md) process.
+Today, I want to share some insights on marketing, positioning, and scaling my consulting business.
+This post builds on my previous discussions about [referrals](./consulting-referrals.md) and the [tools I use](./consulting-stack.md), focusing on how I've grown my practice through strategic marketing efforts.

 As a former MLE, I had always relied on my hands-on coding skills to excel in my career.
 However, a hand injury forced me to adapt and pivot towards consulting.
 In this essay, I share my journey of becoming a successful AI consultant and the lessons I've learned about marketing, positioning, and scaling my business.

 - Transitioning to consulting and building a marketing plan